Loading NuWatt Energy...

 Retrofitting heat pumps in older Massachusetts homes — what to expect.

-Official Mass Save rebate amounts, qualifying equipment, and program details.
+Official Mass Save rebate amounts, tiers, bonuses, and program details.

 0% interest HEAT Loan details, application process, and participating lenders.

-Last updated March 2026.
-Rebate amounts and program details are based on the most recent publicly available Mass Save program information.
+Last updated June 10, 2026.
+Rebate amounts and program details are primary-source verified against Mass Save's published incentive pages (masssave.com) and the seasonal heat pump rate page on mass.gov.
 Mass Save rebate budgets are set annually and can be exhausted.
 Contact NuWatt for a real-time rebate estimate based on current program status.

 NuWatt handles the entire Mass Save rebate application.
 We perform Manual J sizing, file your rebate paperwork, and arrange 0% HEAT Loan financing.
 For income-eligible households, we also coordinate with Community Action Agencies for additional support.